Akilvish/Akilvish/README.md

 ![Akilvish Paliwal_copy](https://github.com/user-attachments/assets/80ca0259-8c40-485d-9daa-ba6e2a31045e)

-<br> Hello, I am Akilvish.
-A Data Analyst with expertise in data analysis, business reporting, and query optimisation. </br>
+Hello, I am Akilvish.
+A Data Analyst with expertise in data analysis, business reporting, and query optimisation.

 * Analysing data using SQL.
-- Developing reports using Tableau and Power BI.
+* Developing reports using Tableau and Power BI.
 * Adhoc analysis using Excel and Google sheets.
 <!--
 **Akilvish/Akilvish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.